fsocko/Nomo/README.md

-# Nomo
+# Nomogram
-Compatibility updates and development to Nomogram Applet designed by J. Berelson and Prof. T. Jones.
+Compatibility updates and development to Nomogram Application designed by R. Camara, A. Marrero, and Professor Thomas Jones, University of Rochester, NY.